DockerDemos/FullScreenMario/README.md

 Then, open your browser and navigate to [http://localhost:8080](http://localhost:8080) to start playing.

-To improve startup speed, this image will not update with the latest version of the FullScreenMario software automatically after the image is built.
+To improve startup speed, this image will not update with the latest version of the FullScreenMario software automatically once the initial image is built.
 When a new update is released, run the `docker build ...` command from above to get the newest version.

 ##Acknowledgements##